TorresjDev/Phaser-Game/README.md

 The Phaser logo and characters are &copy; 2011 - 2024 Phaser Studio Inc.

-Created with ❤️ by Phaser Studio.
+Created with ❤️ using Phaser Studio.
 Enjoy building your next great game!

 All rights reserved.